<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/5f52dae5afd14531b4d79b0d6abd6a9a/pixel?tag=ViewContent&amp;noscript=1">

 3. Mobile Options

-A traditional LMS requires sales reps to access training from a computer in the company’s office, and only on the company’s local network.
+A traditional LMS requires sales reps to access training from a computer in the company’s office and only on the company’s local network.

-What modern sales reps need in an on-the-go, globally-connected world is the ability to quickly access bite-sized knowledge from their mobile device, as they are used to being able to do with virtually every other service in their daily life.
+What modern sales reps need in an on-the-go, the globally-connected world is the ability to quickly access bite-sized knowledge from their mobile device, as they are used to being able to do with virtually every other service in their daily life.

-As a sales leader, you need to be able to give your sales team access to your library of content (latest sales techniques, best practices, and up-to-date product information, etc.) whether they’re waiting in their car before a client meeting, or on their morning commute into the office.
+As a sales leader, you need to be able to give your sales team access to your library of content (latest sales techniques, best practices, and up-to-date product information, etc.) whether they’re waiting in their car before a client meeting or on their morning commute into the office.

 4. Advanced Reporting

-In order for your sales training and enablement tool to be successful and provide positive ROI, it must help you achieve these key outcomes:
+For your sales training and enablement tool to be successful and provide positive ROI, it must help you achieve these key outcomes:

 • Ensure new sales reps are prepared and competent to handle all kinds of sales scenarios.